 As with most breeds, there are health conditions to which the Bouvier can be susceptible.
 Many of these can be prevented through sensible breeding programs.

 When it comes to choosing your new puppy, unless you are looking to breed from your pet or you have a particular preference for a male or female dog, it’s not ideal to choose your dog based on its gender.
 Both male and female Bouvier des Flandres have similar traits and temperaments, and apart from males being a little bigger and stronger, there are few physical differences.

 Instead, you should consider the features that you want in your new dog, specifically, their temperament, trainability, energy level, and even their color.

 The American Bouvier des Flandres Club website is a great place to go for more detailed and specific information about the breed.
 They have even put together a useful and informative guide on selecting a Bouvier puppy that will help you pick the right dog for you and your family.

 The Bouvier des Flandres is a powerfully built dog with a rugged and formidable appearance.
 They can make great family pets and companion dogs and could be a good choice for anybody looking for a big, strong, and fun-loving dog.

-You need to keep in mind, however, that raising a Bouvier will take a considerable commitment and effort.
-These dogs need training, plenty of exercise and a strong and consistent owner who is prepared to give them the time and attention that they need.
+You need to keep in mind, however, that raising a Bouvier will take considerable commitment and effort.
+These dogs need training, plenty of exercise, and a strong and consistent owner who is prepared to give them the time and attention that they need.